 You can also grow comfrey from crown cuttings, but these will be more expensive.
 A crown cutting will include several eyes and may grow faster than root cuttings.
 However, the difference is negligible.
 Crown cuttings are planted three to six inches deep.
-If you are growing several plants of comfrey for harvesting, space them in a grid, three ft.
+If you are growing several plants of comfrey for harvesting, space them in a grid, three ft. apart.

 Once comfrey is established it will take care of itself.
 Each year the plant will get a little larger, and the root system will get denser.
 It is very hard to get rid of an established comfrey plant.
 Comfrey can live several decades before it begins to decline.
 Because of its tap root, comfrey is very drought tolerant.
 However regular watering will keep it growing strong and blooming.